-- 5.5 Data protection and GDPR are not barriers to record keeping or information sharing when promoting children/young people's welfare.
+- when promoting children/young people's welfare.
 Schools and care providers have clear powers to share, hold and use information for these purposes.
 The setting should have clear arrangements in place for the processes and principles for sharing information within the setting, with other divisions within the Group and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required.
 Team members are required to be proactive in sharing information as soon as possible when it is in relation to a child/young person's safety or wellbeing. - 5.6 When pupils leave the school or college, the DSL is responsible for ensuring that the necessary information is shared with the new school or college.
 It is the DSL's responsibility to ensure that a pupil's child protection file is transferred to the new school or college as quickly as possible and as securely as possible.
-This should be within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the pupil arrives.
+This should be within 5 days for an inyear transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the pupil arrives.